Starting Your Baby on Solids

 A Word About Allergies

 For several decades, doctors advised parents to delay introducing potentially allergenic foods such as peanuts until children were older.
 It was thought that the immune system would be better ready to handle those foods when the child was older.
 Now, studies show that delaying potentially allergenic foods past 12 months actually increases the risk of allergies.3a,b No wonder we have a peanut allergy epidemic!
 The latest study showed that when a baby is exposed to peanut indirectly through what you eat during pregnancy and breastfeeding, and then fed those foods between 6-12 months their risk of peanut allergy is only 1%.3b For the children whose mothers consumed peanut products during pregnancy/lactation but didn't directly expose baby to peanuts until after 12 months their risk of allergies was 15%.
 For this reason, mothers should consume all types of foods while breastfeeding and try to expose their babies to as many food groups as possible between 6-12 months.
-However, it is certainly wise to introduce highly allergenic foods (such as eggs or fish) one at a time so that you can monitor for reactions.
+However, it is certainly wise to introduce highly allergenic foods one at a time so that you can monitor for reactions.
+When possible, give a new food from the top 8 allergen list (fish, tree nuts, peanuts, soy, egg, dairy, wheat, shellfish) for three days in a row.
+All other new foods not on this list can be given simultaneously without tracking.
 Common reactions to look for include rashes, hives, swelling, change in bowel movements, vomiting, sleep disturbances, and ear infections.
 Talk to your pediatrician if you notice these symptoms.

 How much should baby be eating?

 One of the nice things about Baby-Led Weaning is that you don't have to sit there spoon feeding baby (which may sound fun with your first but soon becomes cumbersome) or keeping track of their intake.
 According to experts, "Allowing the child to regulate their own appetite and not pressuring them to eat more than they need is a really important step in encouraging children to develop healthy eating patterns for life."
 Simply place nutritious foods on baby's tray and allow baby to touch, play with, and mouth until eventually he becomes proficient at gumming, chewing and swallowing.
+If you decide to give purees, try preloading baby's spoon and placing it on their tray for them to practice picking it up and exploring it at their own pace (let them get messy!).
 At first, you might just offer solid foods once a day.
-By 9 months, baby may be eating solids twice a day, and by a year, possibly three times a day.
-Let your baby's interest guide you and always keep in mind the helpful line, "Solids Before One, Just for Fun!"
-Breastfeeding moms should nurse before solid food meals so that baby's food intake will be in addition to, not in place of, breastmilk during the first year.
+By 8 months, baby may be eating solids twice a day, and by 9 months, possibly three times a day.
+Let your baby's interest guide you.
+When possible, nurse an hour or less before solid food meals so that baby's food intake will be in addition to, not in place of, breastmilk during the first few months of starting solids.
 Have fun, take pictures, and try to relax and enjoy the process!

 Want to learn more?
 Find out when Carolyn is teaching the next Baby-Led Solids & Weaning Class